-Q11: What happens if at the end of the operating lease, the lessee takes ownership of the goods?

-A11: At the end of the lease, the lessee may have to pay GST on residual payments under lease agreements.
+- Q11.
+What happens if at the end of the operating lease, the lessee takes the ownership of the goods? - A11.
+At the end of the lease, the lessee may have to pay GST on residual payments under lease agreements.
 These are payments the lessee makes to take ownership of the goods, which is treated as a separate transaction to the lease agreement.
 If the lessee purchases the goods at the end of the lease agreement to continue using it for his business, the lessee may be eligible to recover the input taxes he paid on the price of the purchase.

-Leasing an Asset to a Foreigner.
+Leasing an Asset to a Foreigner

-Q12: What is the treatment of GST on the leased asset if the lessee is a foreigner?
+Q12.
+What is the treatment of GST on the leased asset if the lessee is a foreigner?

-A12: If the lessee is a foreigner and the leased asset is to be located used outside Malaysia, the supply of leasing services by the lessor is a zero rated supply.

-The lessor exports the goods to the foreigner, by declaring in the Custom Form 2 at the point of exit and the asset will not be subject to GST.
-The lease payments received from the lessee will not be subject to GST.
-However, if the asset is located in Malaysia, the supply becomes a taxable supply and will be subject to GST at a standard rate.
+A12.
+If the lessee is a foreigner and the leased asset will be located and used outside Malaysia, the supply of leasing services by the lessor is a zero rated supply.
+The lessor exports the goods to the foreigner, by declaring it in the Custom Form No. 2 at the point of export and the asset will not be subject to GST.
+The lease payments received from the lessee will not be subject to GST too.
+However, if the asset is located and used in Malaysia, the supply becomes a taxable supply and will be subject to GST at a standard rate.
 The lessor is also entitled to claim input tax credit in full if he makes taxable supplies.